zoekirsh/programming-univbasics-nds-nested-arrays-iteration-lab-part-2-sfo01-seng-ft-111620/README.md

 A slight variation on this code will allow us to _compare_ values - handy for when we need to do things like find a maximum or minimum value.
-Say, for instance, we wanted to find the longest string in each nested array from our previous example.
+Say, for instance, we wanted to collect the longest string in each nested array from our previous example.
 Instead of using a conditional to check for `"P"`, we could use a variable to keep track of the longest string.